toastyman231/BasedEngine/README.md

 - ~~Load shaders from file (They are hardcoded currently)~~ Complete!
 - ~~More UI (Buttons, Sliders, Checkboxes, etc)~~ Complete!
 - Scene Save/Load (Serialization)
-- 3D Rendering capability with PBR materials (In progress!)
+- ~~3D Rendering capability~~ with PBR materials (Complete!
+PBR may come later)
 - GUI to make creating/loading projects easier
+- Make a game with it!

 ## Thoughts and Concerns
 - Currently only quads can be rendered, things like lines and circles have to be baked into a texture then rendered on a square or something.
 Adding dedicated render commands for those types of objects is probably worth it.
+Of course, this does not affect 3D rendering.
 - A GUI editor would be nice to have at some point, but it's a lot of effort to make that I could be using to make actual games (or just improving the engine in general).
 - LoadScene cannot reload an already loaded scene, because all LoadScene really does is swap which scene is currently being rendered.
 I will need to have some way to load a scene by reading from a file of some sort to get all of it's entities, then on load create each of those entities and destroy all entities in the current scene
 - I've only tested it on Windows, theoretically it should work on Mac and Linux, but your mileage will probably vary.